 The Alaska Department of Fish and Game (ADF&G) has conducted bottom trawl surveys of nearshore areas of the Gulf of Alaska since 1987.
 Although these surveys are designed to monitor population trends of Tanner crab and red king crab, walleye pollock and other fish are also sampled.
 Standardized survey methods using a 400-mesh eastern trawl were employed from 1987 to the present.
 The survey is designed to sample a fixed number of stations from mostly nearshore areas from Kodiak Island to Unimak Pass, and does not cover the entire shelf area.
 The average number of tows completed during the survey is 360.
 Details of the ADF&G trawl gear and sampling procedures are in Blackburn and Pengilly (1994).

-The 2006 biomass estimate for pollock for the ADF&G crab/groundfish survey was 69,044 t, a decrease of 13% from the 2005 biomass estimate (Table 1.6).
+The 2008 biomass estimate for pollock for the ADF&G crab/groundfish survey was 83,476 t, up 9% from the 2007 biomass estimate (Table 1.7).

 ADF&G Survey Length Frequency